Automating Unapproved Time Reports

 Save money on products and services for auto and home, travel, insurance, electronics, entertainment, wireless phones and more!

+Forms that are received in Human Resources by payday WILL BE GUARANTEED to be processed for the following paycheck.
 This creates a consistent schedule and conveys a clearly defined expectation to the campus of when payments will be processed.